Dakota25k/Curso-de-LaTeX/CTIC-UNI/Clases/Primera clase/README.md

 Consultas académicas
 ===
-Respuestas a la media noche vía Facebook o vía correo
+Respuestas a la media noche vía Facebook o vía correo.